rwbl/Home-Assistant-Workbook-Experiments/README_HA_MQTT_Tips.md

 - Use **spaces**, not tabs!
 - Strings with special characters (like `°C`) may need quotes.
 - Indentation must be consistent – YAML is whitespace-sensitive!
+- Booleans are lowercase - true and not True
+- Hint: For JSON, true must also be lowercase

 ---